Shovel full of composted food- decorative image.

 Organic materials are layered directly on the soil surface and allowed to decompose over time.
 Instead of building and turning a pile, materials such as cardboard, leaves, grass clippings, food scraps, and manure are layered in alternating “browns” and “greens,” then left to break down naturally to build soil directly where you want to grow.
 As materials decompose, they suppress weeds, improve soil structure, increase organic matter, and feed soil microorganisms.
 Because it is not typically turned, sheet composting is considered a passive system and may take several months to a year to fully break down.

-Trench composting (no bin)
+Trench and Pit composting (no bin)

 Hugalculture